 If a Dependent does not yet have an SSN, you can go to this website to complete a form to request one: www.socialsecurity.gov/online/ss-5.pdf.
-Applying for a Social Security Number is free.
+Applying for an SSN is free.

 Please refer to the Chapter entitled "Coordination of Benefits (COB): Other Coverage and Dual Coverage" for information on how your Fund coverage may be impacted by other insurance coverage.